 To assemble, roll the proofed brioche dough into a rectangle that is 1/4 inch thick.
 You are essentially starting as if you are making cinnamon rolls.
 Spread the ube jam across the rectangle dough.

 Roll the long side of the dough to form a log.
 Cut the dough in half lengthwise, leaving an inch uncut on one end.

 Twist the two logs so the cut side is facing up.
 Now braid or twist the logs together.
 Seal and tuck the ends underneath.
 Then let rise for 1 and 1/2 hours.

+Brush the surface of the dough with egg wash.
 Bake the risen pastry at 350 F for 17-20 minutes.
 The top should be golden.

 Notes for Making Ube Ensaymada: